 Hemorrhoids are varicosities in the superior or inferior hemorrhoidal venous plexus.
-Internal hemorrhoids results from the dilation and enlargement of the superior plexus while external hemorrhoids results from the enlargement and dilation of the inferior plexus.
+Internal hemorrhoids result from the dilation and enlargement of the superior plexus while external hemorrhoids result from the enlargement and dilation of the inferior plexus.
 Hemorrhoids are considered to be caused by increased venous pressure in the hemorrhoidal plexus.

 - First-degree hemorrhoids may itch because of poor anal hygiene.